georgi2411/angular-blueprint/README.md

-# project-blueprint
+# project-guideline
-This repo is only to be used as a blueprint for creating new projects.
+This repo is only to be used as a guideline for new projects.